landscape82/awesome-sound-design-resources/CONTRIBUTING.md

 3. Follow the format: `**[Name](link)** - Description.`
 4. Keep descriptions concise but informative
 5. Ensure the tool is actually useful for sound design
+6. Once merged - feel free to add yourself to this file!)

+# 🤝 Contributors

+Thanks to all these wonderful people for improving and maintaining this awesome list! 🎧

+We follow the [Contributor Covenant](https://www.contributor-covenant.org/) code of conduct to keep things respectful and inclusive.